 As millions of years passed, the river vanished as other rivers and seas came and went, leaving layer after layer of sand and mud that slowly solidified into rock.
 Even the buried bones became as hard as rock, as water seeping through the ground filled them in with dissolved minerals.
 Later still, strong vise-like forces began squeezing the Earth’s crust in this area, bending and tilting the rock layers.
 But the more that the rocks were pushed upward, the more they were worn down by rain, snow, frost, and wind –layer after layer.
 Finally, some of the long-buried dinosaur bones began to show up near the top of a steep hill, and Earl Douglass found them.

 The bones found in the Quarry belonged to eleven kinds of dinosaurs, including allosaurus, stegosaurus, sauropods, ornitholestes, and others.
 More than half of all the different kinds of dinosaurs that lived in North America in the late Jurassic Period are found in the Dinosaur National Monument Quarry.
 While the main exhibit wall of dinosaur fossils is closed, some fossils can be seen by hiking ½ mile from the Visitor Center.

 The Dinosaur Quarry is located in Utah just to the north of the town of Jensen.
 The nearest communities are Vernal, Utah and Dinosaur, Colorado.
-Also seen here are numerous Indian petroglyphs and pictographs, providing evidence that many people have come before us.
+Also seen are numerous Indian petroglyphs and pictographs, providing evidence that many people have come before us.
 The Fremont Indians lived in the canyons in Dinosaur National Monument 800-1,200 years ago.
-During the Freemont Expedition, the land was inhabited by the Ute and Shoshone Indians, who are still found in the area today.
+During the Fremont Expedition, the land was inhabited by the Ute and Shoshone Indians, who are still found in the area today.